nmshd/connector/README_dev.md

     ```

 6. replace the placeholders in the config with real values
-7. start the connector using `CUSTOM_CONFIG_LOCATION=./local.config.json node dist/index.js start`
+7. start the Connector using `CUSTOM_CONFIG_LOCATION=./local.config.json node dist/index.js start`

-It's now possible to access the connector on port 8080.
+It's now possible to access the Connector on port 8080.
 Validating this is possible by accessing `http://localhost:8080/docs/swagger` in the browser.

 # Connector SDK development